Turbinicarpus pseudomacrochele (Backeb.) Buxb. & Backeb.

 Turbinicarpus pseudomacrochele subsp. pseudomacrochele, Strombocactus pseudomacrochele

-Turbinicarpus pseudomacrochele is a small cactus, usually solitary or slowly clumping.
-The stem is globular with woolly top, pale green to darker green, up to 1.6 inches (4 cm) tall and in diameter.
-The tubercles are low and rounded, conical and 0.2 inch (5 mm) long.
-The areoles are white at the tip of the tubercles.
-The spines are thin, flexible, bristly and twisted, 6 to 8, white to yellow-brownish and up to 1.2 inches (3 cm) long.
-The flowers are diurnal, very pale pink to bright yellowish green to purple, with darker mid-stripe, up to 0.8 inch (2 cm) long and up to 1.4 inches (3.5 cm) in diameter. the fruits are green, nearly round and up to 0.24 inch (6 mm) long.
+Turbinicarpus pseudomacrochele is a small, solitary or slowly clumping cactus with green globular stems with low conical tubercles and a woolly top.
+The stems are up to 1.6 inches (4 cm) in diameter.
+The areoles at the tips of the tubercles are white.
+Each areole bears 6 to 8 twisted white to brownish-yellow and up to 1.2 inches (3 cm) long spines.
+Flowers are diurnal, pale pink, yellowish-green to purple, with darker mid-stripe, up to 0.8 inches (2 cm) long and up to 1.4 inches (3.5 cm) in diameter.
+Fruits are green, nearly round, and up to 0.25 inches (0.6 cm) in diameter.

 How to Grow and Care